 Flagler, a friend of Smith’s, observed the Moorish influence and replicated the style in his own Ponce de Leon hotel across the street.
 The two then inspired other Spanish Renaissance buildings, furthering Flagler’s wish to make St. Augustine a tourism capital.

 Imagine Boardwalk Empire dropped onto Seville, Spain and you’ve got an idea of what I found at Villa Zorayda.
-I find that historic replicas say more about the replicator than the history, and Villa Zorayda is no exception.
-Smith was a fan of Washington Irving’s Tales of the Alhambra, which romanticized the Moors, and named the mansion after one of the characters in the novel.
+Historic replicas say more about the replicator than the history, and Villa Zorayda is no exception.
+Smith loved Washington Irving’s Tales of the Alhambra, which romanticized the Moors, and named the mansion after one of the characters in the novel.

 I can’t imagine what the original inhabitants of the Alhambra would have thought of this “homage”, which played fast and loose with their interpretation.
 For one, the color palate of Tiffany box green, Pepto Bismol pink, and Royal blue would have been very out of place in southern Spain.